eea/eea.odpckan/README.rst

 ODP CKAN entry point that will start consume all the messages from the queue and stops after.
 This command can be setup as a cron job.::

+    $ python app/ckanclient.py -d
+    $ #debug mode: creates debug files for dataset data from SDS and ODP, before and after the update

     $ python app/ckanclient.py
+    $ #default/working mode: reads and process all messages from specified queue

 Inject test messages (default howmany = 1)::